Barbara Palvin: Career

 Her runway debut was for Prada during Milan Fashion Week in February 2010.
 Palvin has also walked for Louis Vuitton, Miu Miu, Nina Ricci, Emanuel Ungaro, Christopher Kane, Julien MacDonald, Jeremy Scott, Giles Deacon, Vivienne Westwood, and opened the pre-Fall 2011 Chanel show.
 In 2012, she walked in the Victoria's Secret Fashion Show.
+In February 2012, she became an ambassador for L'Oréal Paris.
+In 2016, Palvin was part of the Sports Illustrated Swimsuit Rookie Class.

 Palvin began branching out into acting, after she appeared in the 2014 film Hercules as mythological queen Antimache.

 In 2016, she was ranked 4th in Maxim Hot 100.
 Tumblr's 2017 list of most popular models reported Palvin to be the second most popular model on the social media site.

 Palvin returned to the Victoria's Secret Fashion Show in 2018.
 The next year, she became the first Hungarian Victoria's Secret Angel.
-Palvin's curves and non-standard runway measurements have been considered by the media to be the brand's direction toward "body positivity".

 Public image

 Palvin is often compared to Russian model Natalia Vodianova; British Vogue editor Miranda Almond said, "We chose Barbara because she is absolutely exquisite-looking, a cross between a young Brooke Shields and Natalia Vodianova".
 Palvin credits Vodianova and Kate Moss as her favorite models.
+Palvin's curves and non-standard runway measurements have been considered by the media to be the brand's direction toward "body positivity".

 Personal life

-In 2018 Barbara began a relationship with American actor Dylan Sprouse.
+In 2018, Palvin began a relationship with American actor Dylan Sprouse.
 They resided in Brooklyn until 2021, when they moved to Los Angeles.
 In June 2023, they announced that they were engaged since September 2022.
-On 15 July 2023, the couple married in the town of Albertirsa, Hungary, in the same church that Palvin's parents had also married.
+On July 15, 2023, the couple married in the town of Albertirsa, Hungary, in the same church that Palvin's parents had also married.
 Palvin took her husband's surname upon marriage.
+In May 2026, Palvin and Sprouse announced that they are expecting their first child.

-In August 2025, Palvin revealed that she has endometriosis and had surgery to help ease symptoms.
+In August 2025, Palvin revealed that she had endometriosis and underwent surgery to ease its symptoms.